LOADING ...

 An 18-foot monument off US 1

-Words of remembrance with the etched in bronze
+Words of remembrance with the date etched in

 September 2nd

-I am so lucky I'm hear to retell
+I am so lucky that I'm hear to

 God gave me a reprieve